Skip to section

 Webull is a low-fee trading app that gives you access to ASX and US shares, US options and shares from emerging Asian economies.

-While it doesn’t offer anywhere near the same range of tradeable assets as eToro, it makes up for it with impossibly low fees and a generous ($200 of free shares) sign-on bonus.
+While it doesn’t offer anywhere near the same range of tradeable assets as eToro, it makes up for it with impossibly low fees and $0 brokerage on your first 30 days.

 But is it enough to beat eToro?